-Miles piped in completely out of nowhere with, “That reminds me, I’ve got to call my agent after we’re done with this scene.”
-How did our conversation remind Miles of that unless his agent insisted he eat vegetables, too?
+Miles piped in completely out of nowhere with, “That reminds me, I’ve got to call my agent later.”
+Salad apparently reminds him of his agent.
+Whatever.

 Turning to Miles, I directed my full attention on him.
 “We just need to fix your eyes,” I explained, trying to sound professional.

 While I worked on Miles, the two of them visited.
 They discussed last night’s award show, and Evan commented on how tired he was.
 He seemed to be watching me, but when I’d look over, he’d look away.